WALTAHHH/beast-computer/tasks/tasks.md

 **Priority:** 🔴 high
 **Depends on:** 1
 **Description:** Implement the database schemas for news items, stock data, fundraising events, and user profiles in Supabase.

+#### Subtasks
+- **2.1.
+Create News Items Schema**
+  Status: ⏱️ pending
+  Description: Implement the schema for news items in Supabase.
+- **2.2.
+Create Stock Data Schema**
+  Status: ⏱️ pending
+  Description: Implement the schema for stock data in Supabase.
+- **2.3.
+Create Fundraising Events Schema**
+  Status: ⏱️ pending
+  Description: Implement the schema for fundraising events in Supabase.
+- **2.4.
+Add placeholder UI for testing**
+  Status: ⏱️ pending
+  Description: Add a simple UI to help test and visualize RSS and Supabase integration.
+- **2.5.
+Resolve discrepancies between feed_items and news_items in Supabase**
+  Status: ⏱️ pending
+  Description: Ensure the schema and data in feed_items and news_items are consistent and correct.
+- **2.6.
+Make sure we're upserting and not duplicating entries**
+  Status: ⏱️ pending
+  Description: Update the code to use upsert instead of insert to avoid duplicate news entries from RSS feeds.

 ---